Success-co-saas/mcp-success-co/README.md

 **General Scorecard Analysis:**

 ```
-"Give me the last 12 weeks of Scorecard metrics for my team"
+"Give me the last 12 weeks of Scorecard measurables for my team"
 "Show me all our KPIs and their current values"
-"What Scorecard metrics do we track?"
+"What Scorecard measurables do we track?"
 ```

 **Target Analysis:**